 Only about 70% of people wash their hands after being to the toilet.

-Hand washing is a good way of stopping the spread of disease by direct or indirect contact.
+Regular hand washing is a good way of stopping the spread of disease by direct or indirect contact.
 In public toilets, liquid soap and either paper towels or hot air dryers are best.
 Using these properly and regularly will remove most germs.

-We should wash our hands:
+Examples of when we should wash our hands: